-In order to better understand your partner’s desire to have an open relationship as well as determine the best way to process and proceed with this type of information, it’s important to know what an open relationship actually entails.
-In the most fundamental sense, an open relationship is one in which you and your partner are free to engage in sexual and/or romantic endeavors with other people.
-In a word, you and your partner aren’t monogamous, and one and/or both of you are able to look outside of your relationship and have physical as well as emotional connections with others.
+An open relationship is one in which you and your partner are free to engage in sexual and/or romantic endeavors with other people.
+In other words, you and your partner aren’t monogamous, and one and/or both of you are able to look outside of your relationship and have physical as well as emotional connections with others.

 Should You Agree to an Open Relationship?

 In order to determine if an open relationship is the right kind of relationship for you, it’s important to answer these five critical questions.

 1. Why does your partner want an open relationship?
 If your partner wants to have an open relationship, then he or she should clearly explain the reasons why this is the case.
 For example, has your partner failed at monogamy in the past and would rather be upfront and open about his or her endeavors rather than having to sneak around?
 Does your partner feel as though his or her needs aren’t currently being met and wants to look outside your relationship to fulfill these desires?
 Once you fully understand why your partner is interested in having an open relationship in the first place, you can make a more informed decision regarding how if or how to continue.

 2. Are you interested in being with other people?
 Upon hearing your partner’s reasons for wanting an open relationship, it’s important to ask yourself if you also feel as though you’d like to pursue other options outside of your current relationship.
 And if the answer is “yes,” then an open relationship may be something worth trying, especially since you and your partner can both be with other people while being totally open and honest with one another.